SreeAyyala/HackerRank-30_Days_of_Code/README.md

 Day-19-Interface was implemented using java8 as there was no option of using JavaScript

 Day-21-Generics was implemented using java8 as there was no option of using JavaScript

+Day-27-Testing was implemented using java8 as there was no option of using JavaScript